Patashu/Baba-Is-You-Patashu-s-Mods/README.md

 **YEET** - __Verb__ x YEET y means y is SHIFTed by x 99 times.

-**MOONWALK / DRUNK** - __Property__ Causes movement from YOU, MOVE, PUSH, PULL and SHIFT to be 180 or 90 degrees 'wrong' respectively.
-Stacks with itself and each other!
+**DMOONWALK / DRUNK / DRUNKER / SKIP** - __Property__ Causes movement (YOU/MOVE/PUSH/PULL/SHIFT/SLIDE/SLIP/SLIPPERY) to be 180, 90 or 45 degrees 'wrong' respectively.
+SKIP makes movements go 2 tiles instead of 1!
+All 4 stack with each other and themselves!

 **SLIP / SLIPPERY** - __Property__ Like slow SLIDE!
 Involuntary movement in the faced direction; prevents voluntary movement (YOU, MOVE) while you are slipping.
 Try 'ICE IS SLIPPERY' or ALL ON ICE IS SLIP' for ice physics!